Cost-effective Open Banking Compliance for Australia

 Many banks already have an API gateway that is used by certain stakeholders to access the bank’s APIs for various purposes.
 The main difference between existing APIs and the Consumer Data Right (CDR) APIs is that the latter will be consumed by parties that are completely independent of the bank.

-These are typically Data Receivers that have been accredited by ACCC to consume certain types of data.
-When banks onboard such third parties, they now have to go through a verification step that identifies whether the request is coming from an accredited Data Receiver and if so the actual accreditation level.
-Banks need to ensure that Data Receivers are able to consume only the relevant API resources that are specific to their accreditation level.
+These are typically data recipients that have been accredited by ACCC to consume certain types of data.
+When banks onboard such third parties, they now have to go through a verification step that identifies whether the request is coming from an accredited data recipient, and if so, what their current accreditation status is.
+Banks need to ensure that data recipients are able to consume only the relevant API resources that are specific to their accreditation status.

-In order to achieve this, the bank will require a third party data recipient onboarding workflow.
-This enables them to preferably upload a digital certificate, which then gets validated via a service provided by ACCC (to check accreditation), and then finally allows the access to the TPP according to the accreditation level.
+In order to achieve this, the bank would need to set up a data recipient onboarding process that complies with the Dynamic Client Registration processes set out by the ACCC.
+This enables them to preferably upload a digital certificate, which then gets validated via a service provided by ACCC (to check accreditation), and then finally allows the data recipient access according to their current accreditation status.

-Once the Data Receiver is onboard, they require a Developer Portal that allows them to connect the APIs to their applications.
+Once the data recipient is onboard, they require a Developer Portal that allows them to connect the APIs to their applications.
 Next, they can test out the flow in a sandbox environment and request access to the production environment once they are satisfied with the full flow.

 3. Lifecycle management